 Transparent AR: As one of the newest forms of augmented reality, transparent AR uses transparent LED or OLED displays as a window into a three-dimensional, virtual environment.
 This can be especially useful in large group environments such as trade shows.
 Companies can now display the AR to a group of people who can watch someone touch, move, and demo the product.

 One obvious opportunity for this technology is with venues.
+In “Meetings Get Real–And Then Some–With Virtual and Augmented Reality Technology,” Sue Pelletier points out that one logical place to incorporate virtual reality in the meetings industry is through site inspections.
 Virtual site inspections can significantly reduce the number of site visits planners and decision makers have to do and can potentially help them rule out a venue based on something they see in the virtual site tour without having to go all the way to that site.
 There’s also the option of providing full mockups of virtual ballrooms, setup options, overlays and all the amenities that would show a potential client what a venue has to offer.
 Not to mention the long-term cost savings.
 To that note, many venues don’t realize that they have many assets, such as 3D renderings of their space, already at their disposal that significantly reduces cost should they decide to develop a virtual experience for their clients.